 Ed is interested in all aspects of research surrounding prisons and penal policy, with particular focus on offender mental health and wellbeing, safer custody and power-sharing initiatives in prisons, as well as a broader interest in punitiveness within the Criminal Justice System in Western Europe.

 Ed has recently contributed an auto-ethnographic chapter to the book ‘Degrees of Freedom’ (Policy Press) regarding the experience of distance learning in custodial settings and the interaction with the offender identity.
-He has journal articles subject to peer review with The Prison Service Journal, The British Journal of Criminology and The Journal of Prisoners on Prisoners.
+He has an article forthcoming in The Journal of Prisoners on Prisoners.

 Ed teaches both undergraduate and postgraduate students in a range of Criminology and Sociology courses at The University of Kent at both the Canterbury and Medway campuses.